zheng0xd/JATIC-internal-docs/docs/process/dev/agile-principles.md

 Products should not be made for their own sake, but rather should be aimed at delivering value by meeting the needs and requirements of the customer.
 Teams must organize their work around value delivery and impact towards this customer.

-Furthermore, iterative delivery presents opportunities for discovery of and reprioritization to customer requirements, as well as opportunities for inter-team collaboration.
+Furthermore, iterative delivery presents opportunities for discovery of and re-prioritization to customer requirements, as well as opportunities for inter-team collaboration.
 Teams must deliver in-progress work items iteratively, in order to receive feedback from the customer, government, and larger program, as well as to allow greater opportunity for collaboration and coordination with other teams.

 To read more, see [Agile Product Delivery](https://scaledagileframework.com/agile-product-delivery) from SAFe.